AKXAT/hashnode-blogs/ckjufi3a102wpces13fjsgxzl.md

  [<- Go Back to Index ](https://carboncoffee.hashnode.dev/datastructures)

-## What is Hash Table ?
+## What is Hash Table?
 A hash table is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
-In other words we can say that , Hash Table is a data structure that stores the values using a **KEY:VALUE pairs.**
+In other words, we can say that the Hash Table is a data structure that stores the values using a **KEY: VALUE pairs.**

-In Python we make use of** Dictionaries** to store data values in **KEY:VALUE pairs. ** .
-So Dictionaries is the Python specific implementation for the Hash Table or Hash Map .
-Though we can implement same thing using 2D Arrays .
+In Python, we make use of** Dictionaries** to store data values in **KEY: VALUE pairs. ** .
+So Dictionaries is the Python-specific implementation for the Hash Table or Hash Map .
+Though we can implement the same thing using 2D Arrays.

-In the example given below , we are storing the price of the fruits and then printing the desired fruit price.
+In the example given below, we are storing the price of the fruits and then printing the desired fruit price.

 ```
 mydict = {'Apple' : 25 , 'Oranges' : 40 , 'Banana' :12 }